uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * Fixed:   Deleted galleries within an album are handed gracefully without warning messages
 * Fixed:   Correct use of register_uninstall_hook
 * Fixed:   CSS and usability issues with the TinyMCE window used to display galleries
+* Fixed:   Inability to generate new image slugs

+= V1.9.9 - 12.14.2012 =
-* NEW:	   JW ImageRotator v3.17 is now bundled with the photo plugin and used by default.
+* NEW:	   JW ImageRotator v3.17 is now bundled with the plugin and used by default.
 * Changed: Removed database upgrade code for versions of NextGEN Gallery earlier than 1.9.3
 * Fixed:   Compatibility with WordPress v3.5 ( wpdb->prepare() warnings )
-* Fixed:   Sorting by photo filename now produces expected results using a natural sorting algorithm
+* Fixed:   Sorting by filename now produces expected results using a natural sorting algorithm

 = V1.9.8 - 12.05.2012 =
 * Secured: Removed bundled version of swfupload.
 See fix below for SCM information.